 Kitchari Stew

-So after doing a little research, I found that Kitchari (also known as Khichdi, which means a mixture of rice and beans), is not only beautiful, but it is also widely known for being used in cleansing and healing in digestion in Ayurvedic Medicine along with aiding in other things as well.
+I’ve always had a strong love for this comforting Kitchari Stew.
+Kitchari is also known as Khichdi, which means a mixture of rice and beans.
+It’s not only nourishing, delicious, and beautiful, but it is also widely known for being used in cleansing and healing in digestion in Ayurvedic Medicine along with aiding in other things as well.

-Elephant Journal and The Ayurveda Institute were good sources of information in exploring this dish and they inspired me to make a more “relaxed” version of the dish.
-If you are not “cleansing” per say, then you can use a different grain of rice or type of bean if you choose, granted it will change the taste of the dish completely.
+When researching, I found Elephant Journal and The Ayurveda Institute to be good sources of information in exploring this dish and they inspired me to make a more “relaxed” version of the dish.
+If you are not “cleansing” per say, then you can use a different grain of rice or type of bean if you choose, granted it may change the taste of the dish completely.
 But with these ingredient, I found this dish to be quite comforting.
 With every bite, I can almost feel all these wonderful ingredients doing wonders for my body.

 Get the Recipe: Kitchari Stew